Jankel Adler 1895-1949

 Born in Poland in 1895, Jankel Adler, settled in England following the upheaval of the Second World War.
 His early career developed in Germany amongst leading avant-garde artists of the...

 Born in Poland in 1895, Jankel Adler, settled in England following the upheaval of the Second World War.
-His early career developed in Germany amongst leading avant-garde artists of the time, Paul Klee was a particular influence.
+His early career developed in Germany amongst leading avant-garde artists of the time; at the Dusseldorf Art Academy Paul Klee was a particular influence.
 His work was targeted by the Nazis and included in the Degenerate Art Exhibition, leading him to exile in Paris in 1933.
 He befriended Picasso whose influence can be seen in such works as 'Portrait of Two Women'.

 Provenance